 Lecture course with two components, medical terminology and introduction to the study of physical therapy and physical therapist practice.
 The study of medical terminology is pertinent to the health care professions, organized by body systems with a focus on prefixes, suffixes, word roots and their combining form.
 The medical terminology component primarily follows a self-guided study model.
 The introduction to Physical Therapy component provides career exposure to physical therapy and includes current topics of interest in the field with several guest speakers/lecturers.
 Prereq: Direct-Admit PT students; or EXPH major; or ATTR major; or cons. of instr.

 PHTH 4512.
 Culture and Disability.
 3 cr. hrs.

 The culture of disability, as a product of intrinsic factors of the person (spiritual beliefs and cultural practices) and those extrinsic factors in society (prejudice, stigma and discrimination) and the environment (architectural barriers) will be examined.
 The human dignity and civil rights of persons with disability, especially for the ever-expanding population of persons aged 65 and older, will be emphasized.
 Students will reflect on their own values, beliefs, and guiding life principles (Vocational Discernment) which shape their interactions and behaviors as professional health-care providers.
 The role of positive emotions, having choices, hope, and spiritual resolve as a foundation for the developing field of rehabilitation medicine called "Cardio-Psycho-Neuro-Immunology" will be a focus in this course.
-Prereq: Cons. of instr.
+Prereq: PHTH major or cons. of instr.